cold-storage/simple-json-log/README.md

 ## `util.format()`

-There are times when you want to log an object using `util.format()`.
+There may be times when you want to log an object using `util.format()`.

 https://nodejs.org/api/util.html#util_util_format_format_args